kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 #### Groups of pods with multiple shapes or roles

 When a group has multiple shapes, sometimes known as roles, we need to know how many shapes there are.
+To fully identify the group, the pods need the following:
+- the label `kueue.x-k8s.io/pod-group-name`, as a unique identifier for the group.
+This should be a valid CRD name.
+- The annotation `kueue.x-k8s.io/pod-group-roles` to indicate how many roles or shapes there are in the group.
+This value can be up to 8.
+- The label `kueue.x-k8s.io/pod-group-role` uniquely identifying the group or shape.
+This value should be a DNS label (RFC 1123).
-The Pods declare their role with the label `kueue.x-k8s.io/pod-group-role`.
-The annotation `kueue.k8s.io/pod-group-role-count` contains how many pods belong to the role.
+- The annotation `kueue.k8s.io/pod-group-role-count` indicates how many pods belong to the role, If it doesn't exist, kueue assumes 1.

 We can only build the Workload object once we observe at least one Pod per role.